Welcome to issue 174 of the HWN, a newsletter covering developments in the Haskell community. This release covers the week of March 13-19.

 Read on reddit.

-• A little care and feeding can go a long way
+Read the original post. - A little care and feeding can go a long way

 From (serpentine.com), scored 39 with 6 comments.